-Vinton Metropolitan Housing Authority is a Public Housing Agency in McArthur, Ohio that participates in the Section 8 Housing Choice Voucher (HCV) program.
+Vinton Metropolitan Housing Authority is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV) program.

 Vinton Metropolitan Housing Authority serves Vinton County.